jeka-kiselyov/fastify-mongoose-api/README.md

   }
 };
 ```
+If `.schemas` and `schemaDirPath` are used together, the schemas defined in `.schemas` have precedence to there loaded in `schemaDirPath`.

 The generated validation and serialization is compatible with other plugins like [@fastify/swagger](https://github.com/fastify/fastify-swagger) and [@fastify/swagger-ui](https://github.com/fastify/fastify-swagger-ui) for automatically serving OpenAPI v2/v3 schemas